Waterworld: Plot

-The Smokers abduct Enola and try to kill Helen and the Mariner.
-The Mariner takes Helen, diving underwater to avoid capture, with the Mariner's gills helping Helen breathe.
-When they resurface, they discover his boat has been destroyed.
-Gregor manages to find them and takes them to a new makeshift atoll inhabited by the survivors of the first attack using his gas balloon dirigible.

-The Mariner takes a captured Smoker's jet ski to chase down the Deacon aboard the remains of the Exxon Valdez.
-The Deacon sends the crew to start rowing the "Deez" after bluffingly announcing that he has decoded the map on Enola's back.
+Sorting through the wreckage of his boat, the Mariner sees a collection of National Geographic magazines and compares their images to Enola's doodles, realizing she was drawing Dryland objects.
+Gregor, having spotted the smoke from his dirigible, finds Helen and the Mariner and takes them to a new makeshift atoll.
+The Mariner takes a captured Smoker's jet ski to chase down the Smokers' base of operations, the remains of the Exxon Valdez, where they manage to manufacture fuel, ammunition and cigarettes.

-With all of the Smokers below deck to row the tanker, the Mariner confronts the Deacon, threatening to ignite the oil reserves below unless he returns Enola.
-The Deacon calls the Mariner's bluff, knowing that it would destroy the ship, but to his surprise, the Mariner drops a flare into the oil reservoir.
+Deacon's advisors struggle to decipher the tattoo.
+To keep his followers' minds off their dwindling resources, he bluffs that he has decoded the map on Enola's back and orders them back to their stations to row.
+The Mariner infiltrates the "'Dez" and confronts the Deacon, threatening to ignite the oil reserves in the hold unless Enola is returned.
+The Deacon calls the Mariner's bluff, knowing that it would destroy the ship, but to his shock, the Mariner drops a flare into the oil reservoir.
 The ship is engulfed in flames, and begins to sink.
 The Mariner rescues Enola, escaping via a rope from Gregor's balloon with Helen and the Atoll Enforcer aboard.
-As the Mariner climbs with Enola, the Deacon grabs the rope to escape the sinking ship.
-He is kicked off into the water but climbs aboard a jet ski.
-Firing upon the balloon shakes Enola into the ocean.
-As the Deacon and some of his men converge on Enola, the Mariner makes an impromptu bungee jump from the balloon to grab Enola right before the Deacon and his men collide on their jet-skis, dying in an explosion.
+The Deacon fires on the balloon, shaking Enola into the ocean.
+As the Deacon and some of his men converge on her, the Mariner makes an impromptu bungee jump from the balloon to grab Enola before the Deacon and his men collide on their jet-skis, inducing an explosion which kills the three.

-Sometime later, Gregor identifies Enola's back tattoo as coordinates with reversed directions.
-Following the map, Gregor, the Mariner, the Atoll Enforcer, Helen, and Enola discover Dryland, which is revealed to be the top of Mount Everest, covered with vegetation and wildlife.
-They also find a crude hut with the remains of Enola's parents.
-The Mariner, feeling that he does not belong on Dryland, builds a new wooden trimaran and departs, as Helen and Enola bid him farewell.
+Gregor later identifies Enola's tattoo as coordinates with reversed directions.
+Following the map, the balloon party discover Dryland, covered with vegetation and wildlife.
+They also find a hut with the remains of Enola's parents.
+The Mariner, feeling that he does not belong on Dryland, takes an old wooden catamaran from the island and departs, as Helen and Enola bid him farewell.

+Ulysses Cut

+The extended edition, dubbed the "Ulysses Cut", has a runtime of 171 minutes and features scenes fleshing out the characters and settings.
+It identifies the Dryland as Mount Everest, and ends with Helen giving the Mariner the name Ulysses.